ethereum/remix-workshops/solidity-intro/6_events/events.md

 ## To Try

-Define an event called `Sent` that has 3 paramaters: two address types called `from` and `to`, and an unsigned integer called `amount`.
+Define an event called `Sent` that has 3 parameters: two address types called `from` and `to`, and an unsigned integer called `amount`.

 If you get stuck read the [event documentation](https://solidity.readthedocs.io/en/latest/contracts.html#events)  for more details.